Kolyanuss/Mobile-application-programming/RecyclerViewFundamentals-Starter/README.md

-TrackMySleepQuality with RecyclerView - Solution Code for 7.2
+TrackMySleepQuality with RecyclerView - Solution Code for 7.3
 ============================================================

-Solution code for Android Kotlin Fundamentals Codelab 7.2 DiffUtil and data binding with RecyclerView
+Solution code for Android Kotlin Fundamentals Codelab 7.3 GridLayout with RecyclerView

 Introduction
 ------------